More about AWS snapshots

 - Cold HDD (sc1)

-There is no connection between the type of EBS volume you choose, and your snapshot costs.
+There is no correlation between the type of EBS volume you choose, and your snapshot costs.
 Snapshot pricing will be identical for all EBS volume types.

 An important takeaway is that you cannot currently save on EBS snapshot costs by using cold storage.
 AWS only lets you use cold storage for the EBS volume itself, not for its snapshots.